 Sarah’s previous roles include working in the publishing industry.
 In 2012 she was named in the Institute of Internal Communication’s ‘Top 30 under 30’ list and first wrote a blog post for me back in 2011.

 She’s here to share her story and experiences of working in IC.

 If you are new to internal communication, I have just the course for you.
-I’m running my next Internal Communication Masterclass on 21 March in London.
+I’m running my next Internal Communication Masterclass on 27 September 2018 in London.
 It’s a safe space and a small group where you can come and ask questions, get advice and meet peers.
 See my Masterclasses website and the end of this article for more info.
-There are a handful of places left and I’d love you to join me.
+I’d love you to join me.

 The world of IC.
 A year and a bit on.

 ‘Getting back in the saddle’.
 ‘Dipping your toes in’.
 ‘Testing the water’.
 When I made the decision at the beginning of this year to start researching the current Internal Comms (IC) jobs market again old colleagues and contacts of mine weren’t short of puns and quips to describe my situation.

 Interestingly for me however, the last few months of research haven’t felt like a ‘test’ or an opportunity to get ‘back on my bike’ – because truth be told it doesn’t for a second feel like it’s been over 18 months since I last had a proper job.

 I’m happy to say the IC world is still as welcoming and appealing as it ever was before.

 When my maternity leave came to an end in June 2017 I made a conscious decision not to return to work.
 I wasn’t ready.
 A year off with my son just hadn’t been enough and greedy me wanted more time.
 He seemed on the cusp of great things – having just started to walk (the last of his pals to do so) and was really growing fast and developing his unique little personality – and I wanted more time to enjoy him.